Loader

 blog

 Additionally, since this is a progressive condition that impacts one’s memory, thinking and behaviour, the approach to care also needs to be tailored to each individual’s needs.
+This caregiver's guide for Dementia highlights the importance of advanced techniques and the best practices for dementia care.

-As the condition advances, the care for dementia patients becomes more intensive and specialised.
+As the condition advances, the memory care for patients becomes more intensive and specialised.
 Let’s explore some of the advanced care techniques for dementia patients, that can help caregivers deep dive into insights for better support.

 How does Alzheimer's and Dementia progress?